 You will only have a few seconds of a viewer’s attention, so the key to a good political sign content is for it to stand out.
 It should contain a short, memorable phrase with the candidate’s name and office like “Vote for Smith” or “Smith for Judge”.

-Before you put up any yard signs, check your local election rules on when and where signs can be placed.
+Before you put up any yard signs, check your local election rules on where and when you can put out campaign signs.
 There may be restrictions on sizes, as well.
 You should also know when your signs must be taken down.
 (It’s usually within a week of Election Day.)

-Check with your election board about sign placement at polling locations on Election Day.
-Some districts allow for signs, some don’t.
-If your district does allow signs, there will be specific regulations as to the size and distance from the polling place.
-You will also want to have enough signs available to place them on Election Day.
+Check with your election board about sign placement near polling locations on Election Day.
+Some districts allow for signs, while others don’t.
+If your district allows signs, there will be specific regulations as to the size and distance from the polling place.
+You will also want to have enough signs available to place on Election Day.